-Each year we work with over 400 low-income companion animal families in and around the Cass, Bates Vernon and in some areas of Jackson counties.
-Families are pre-selected based upon income, basic needs and number of existing pets.
+Each year we work with over 400 low-income companion animal families in and around the Cass, Bates, Vernon and in some areas of Jackson counties.
+Families are selected in early January every new year based upon income, basic needs and number of existing pets.

 We offer assistance with pet food, animal care supplies and items, animal medical care through weekly deliveries and connecting to participating vets and clinics.
 This includes spay/neuter, urgent and ongoing animal medical care, animal sponsoring, dog/cat houses, bedding, fencing, harnesses and leashes.
 We also provide preventative care, disease screening and much needed emergency medical care.

 For the low- no income companion animal's families - we offer personal care products, clothing, holiday meals, gifts and decorating items, gas cards for doctors/medical appointments and job interviews, small and in very special circumstances and if donations and volunteers allow we will also help with some large home repairs for the elderly and the physically and emotionally impaired on a case by case basis.
 We also help with transportation for seniors, utility assistance on a case by case basis and we also offer assistance with some medical equipment and supplies as donations allow.

 We provide the only feral/stray feeding and wellness stations for the lost, feral and strays in the county.
 One purpose that we have is to monitor feral colonies to make sure that they are disease free while observing new arrivals.
 We humanely trap and transport to participating vets for screening, shots, medical care and spay/neuter.

 Ferals are re-released, lost pets are posted and often returned to their families, and strays go to animal rescues for future adoption.
 This Trap/Neuter/Return program helps to keep the population down and to stop the spread of communicable diseases.